The Team

 Edward Hyams

-Eddie is Chairman of the Utility Strategy Group, a UK energy and infrastructure ‘think tank’ – that has just joined forces with Future Energy Strategies.
-He is also non-executive Chairman of the UK Energy Saving Trust, taking up this role in April 2005 as a result of a long-standing interest and experience in energy efficiency and sustainability.
-While Managing Director at Eastern Group (Eastern Electricity) in the late 1990s he was founder chairman of the East of England Round Table for Sustainable Development and participates in numerous national policy groups on energy, the environment and sustainability.
-In addition to his work with the Energy Saving Trust Edward advises on investments in large scale renewable energy projects and in environmental initiatives.
-He was named ‘UK Best Business Leader’ in the 2002 Sage Daily Telegraph
+– Edward is Chairman of the Utility Strategy Group, a UK energy and infrastructure ‘think tank’ which joined forces with Future Energy Strategies in July 2010.He is a founding partner of Rockfield Energy Partners a professional energy and utility advisory business.
+He was non-executive Chairman of the UK Energy Saving Trust until January 2012, taking up this role in April 2005 as a result of a long-standing interest and experience in energy efficiency and sustainability.
+While Managing Director at Eastern Group (Eastern Electricity) in the late 1990s he was founder chairman of the East of England Round Table for Sustainable Development.
+He was named ‘UK Best Business Leader’ in the 2002 Sage Daily Telegraph Business awards as CEO of a new UK Energy Business.
+Edward is a Chartered Engineer with a degree in Electrical Engineering from Imperial College and has a post graduate qualification in Accounting and Finance.

 Chris Lambert